martinchernyavskiy/Notes/CS/CS 544/Lectures/Cache-Friendly Code.md

 ## Demo(PyArrow)
 ?
-- Useful not just for numerical data but also for string
+- Useful not just for numerical data but also for string since they are tighly packed contiguously in memory
 - Uses WI mortgage loan csv file
 ```python
 import pyarrow as pa